These voters illustrate how the divide between old and new Seattle is more complicated than it seems

 “There’s a desire to make established residents the culprits,” he added.
 “But you can rezone us all you want and you’re not going to see those rents go down … It’s all about how long the hiring list at Amazon is.”

-Rents actually did drop slightly last year, as huge numbers of new apartments opened and demand seemed to taper, though they rose again this year.
+Rents actually did drop slightly last year, as huge numbers of new apartments opened and demand seemed to taper.
+Rents rose again this year.

 The Seattle Metropolitan Chamber of Commerce represents developers, among other businesses.
-But Chamber support doesn’t track the divide between Jones and Cave.
-Jones plans to vote against Chamber-endorsed Egan Orion in District 3 and Cave plans to vote for Chamber-backed Alex Pedersen in District 4.
+But its support doesn’t track the divide between Jones and Cave.
+Jones plans to vote against Chamber-endorsed Egan Orion in District 3, and Cave plans to vote for Chamber-backed Alex Pedersen in District 4.

-Jones believes people and companies with money should be taxed much more to address homelessness, while Cave voter wants a council member who supports “neighborhood pushback” against projects like certain bike lanes.
+Jones believes people and companies with money should be taxed much more to address homelessness, while Cave wants a council member who supports “neighborhood pushback” against projects like certain bike lanes.

 “People in my generation have less deference to the status quo,” Jones said.
 “We grew up in a housing market where everything costs more every year and we’re going to have to live with climate change.
 We see the system is broken.”